TZaidel/campRent/README.md

 # Overview

 Welcome to the [CampRent](https://camp-rent.vercel.app/) project, a web application built with React and Vite.
-This application allows users to explore, rent, and favorite various camping vehicles.
+This application allows users to explore, rent, and favorite various camping vehicles and is adapted for mobile, tablets, and desktop devices.

 ## Pages